MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/hardware-devices-in-containers.md

 > [!TIP]
 > The devices listed above are the _only_ devices supported in Windows containers today.
 Attempting to pass any other class GUIDs will result in the container failing to start.

-## Hyper-V Container Device Support
+## Hyper-V Isolated Container Device Support

 Device assignment and device sharing are not supported in Hyper-V isolated containers today.